Skip to main content

 Multiversity

-A £65m Levelling Up Fund supported world-class university experience will be delivered, facilitating higher level upskilling, reskilling and lifelong learning.
-The scheme, is town centre based and close to the train station and tram interchange, will free up the existing college site for residential development.
-The new build will be carbon neutral in operation.
+The scheme is town centre based and close to the train station and tram interchange.
+It will free up the existing college site for residential development.
+Work on clearing the area has already started and the new build will is expected to open in 2028.

 The Multiversity campus will be delivered through a partnership involving Blackpool Council and Blackpool and the Fylde College in association with Lancaster University.
 It will be a unique proposition, providing a cutting-edge response to local, regional, and national priorities, designed to accommodate up to 3000 learners.
 Key benefits include: